jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Their business model was to ration access to it.
 Hollywood had a mass-production formula of gate-keeping.

 1. Release movie "teasers".
-2. Promote movie with celebraties and mass-marketing.
+2. Promote movie with celebrities and mass-marketing.
-3. Theater release.
+3. Release in theaters.
-4. A few months later launch DVD.
+4. A few months later, launch DVD.
-5. A few months later release on TV.
+5. A few more months later, release on TV.
-6. Repeat with another sequel.
+6. Repeat with a sequel.

 That was the Hollywood gate-keeping system in the 1990s and 2000s.
 Hollywood wanted to keep reproducing blockbusters forever.